jakemeinershagen/WWW/README.md

 ## MVP

 - Create a puzzle level.
 Each level will be made up of multiple rooms.
-	- Rooms can contain spikes, moving platforms, moving enemies, or dissolving platforms (that disappear a second after they player stands on them)
+	- Rooms can contain spikes, moving platforms, collectible coins, or dissolving platforms (that disappear a second after they player stands on them)
 	- The player can exit the room in any direction, and will walk or fall into an adjacent room when they do so.